This is a ‘catch and release’ event (see info page)!

 To register any fish that you have caught, we just need you to supply us with clean and clear photographic proof of your longest/biggest fish (more info will be supplied on how best to do this – and of course we are using ways to ensure authenticity) by 1pm on the Sunday.

 Prizes will be awarded to the top three individuals with the largest (longest) bass recorded during the weekend.
 There will also be a prize for the highest scoring visiting angler (living outside of the most local counties – Devon and Cornwall) who places outside of the top 3 places.
 For clarity, juniors may win adult prizes, and visitors may win main prizes.
+There is an additional prize this year for the angler who catches the longest 3 fish combined!

 – Target species: European Sea Bass (Dicentrarchus Labrax).